-How Your College Experience Prepares You for a Career
+Interview: How Has Your College Experience Prepared You for a Career

 When you are applying for an entry-level position, a typical job interview question is "How has your college experience prepared you for a career?"
 In your response, you have an opportunity to provide a solid foundation for your candidacy.

 Read on for advice about how to form a strong response, along with sample answers.